Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Introduction

 \section{Introduction}

 The study of the tricritical phase transition within the Ginzburg-Landau model is based on the addition of the contribution $\sim\ph^6$ to the action of the $\ph^4$ model:

 This term must be considered when there is a line of critical points, $f(T, P)=0$, on the plane defined by the parameters $T$ and $P$ in a system.
 On this line, the coefficient $\tau_0$ turns to zero, and at its endpoint $(T_c,P_c)$, the equality $\lambda_0(T_c,P_c)=0$ is also fulfilled.
 In the vicinity of this \textit{tricritical} point, the term $\sim \ph^6$ can play a significant role.
 Experimental conditions define a path in the $(T, P)$ plane as we approach the tricritical point.
 For example, $\lambda_0 = \lambda_0(\tau_0)$, if we choose $\tau_0$ as a trajectory parameter.
-The trajectory can be chosen in such a way that $\tau_0$ and $\lambda_0$ will become values of different order of smallness ($\lambda_0=c\tau_0^b$).
+The trajectory can be chosen in such a way that $\tau_0$ and $\lambda_0$ will become values of different order of smallness ($\lambda_0=h_0 \cdot \tau_0^b$).
 On such trajectories, the relative role of the interactions $\ph^4$ and $\ph^6$ changes depending on the value of $b$.
 It may be shown \cite{vasiliev} that there is the value $b=b_0$ which determines the type of behavior in the asymptotics $\tau_0 \to 0$.
-If $b>b_0$ the $\ph^4$ interaction must be neglected -- this is called tricritical behavior.
-For $b<b_0$ the $\ph^6$ interaction is not important and leads to modified critical behavior.
-In the last situation, the exponents are simply expressed in terms of $b$ and the exponents of the $\ph^4$ model \cite{vasiliev,a:Borin:1992}.
-In the $b=b_0$ case both $\ph^4$ and $\ph^6$ interactions are significant and must be taken into account -- combined tricritical behavior.
+Tricritical behavior is realized for $b>b_0$, since the $\ph^4$ interaction is irrelevant and must be neglected.
+For $b \leq b_0$, two additional scenarios arise.
+If the $\ph^6$ interaction becomes irrelevant, modified critical behavior takes place.
+In this situation, the exponents are simply expressed in terms of $b$ and the exponents of the $\ph^4$ model~\cite{vasiliev,a:Borin:1992}.
+Otherwise, when both interactions are relevant and must be taken into account, combined tricritical behavior occurs.